 - Make a final mechanical inspection of the circuit breaker.
-Verify the contacts are in the OPEN position, and the closing springs are DISCHARGED. - Confirm the circuit breaker is properly set up and reasonably level on its foundation and appropriately anchored to the foundation. - Check the tightness of all hardware on the cabinet, adjustable legs, bushings, bus bars and operator mechanism. - 4.
+Verify the contacts are in the OPEN position, and the closing springs are DISCHARGED. - 2.
+Confirm the circuit breaker is properly set up and reasonably level on its foundation and appropriately anchored to the foundation. - 3.
+Check the tightness of all hardware on the cabinet, adjustable legs, bushings, bus bars and operator mechanism. - 4.
 Verify that the operating mechanism has been properly lubricated. - Blocking, supports and other temporary ties remove from circuit breakers, instruments, protective relays, etc. - 6.
 Proper fuses correctly placed.

-- Temporary wiring jumpers (used on the secondaries of current transformers wired to external devices, as shown on wiring diagrams) removed. - Ground connections properly made.
-When lighting arresters are installed on the circuit breaker, the separate grounding conductor is required. - Incoming primary and secondary connections properly made and checked for shorts or undesired grounds. - 10.
-Verify all covers, and bolted connectors are securely fastened. - 11.
-Protective relays coordinated with other protective relays and protection devices on the system.
+- Temporary wiring jumpers (used on the secondaries of current transformers wired to external devices, as shown on wiring diagrams) removed. - 8.
+Ground connections properly made. - Incoming primary and secondary connections properly made and checked for shorts or undesired grounds. - 10.
+Verify all covers, and bolted connectors are securely fastened. - Protective relays coordinated with other protective relays and protection devices on the system.
 Refer to protective relay instructions before making any adjustments. - 12.
 Examine the vacuum interrupters for damage, and wipe the vacuum interrupters and other insulating parts with a clean, dry cloth. - 13.
-All filters in vent areas are clean and free of shipping or construction material. - 14.
+All filters in vent areas are clean and free of shipping or construction material. - Arc-exhaust vents correctly secured, undamaged, and free to open in the event of an internal arcing fault. - 15.
 Retouch any paint that has been damaged during installation.